Graduate Admissions FAQ

 Reference letters help to provide insight into your potential to succeed as a graduate student, beyond the academic information supplied by your transcripts.
 Three references are required, and at least two references must be of an academic nature.
 Personal references are not accepted.

-References must meet the requirements set by the College of Graduate Studies, as to what is considered an academic reference versus a professional reference.
+References must meet the content and submission requirements set by the College of Graduate Studies, as to what is considered an academic reference versus a professional reference.
 These details can be found here.

-Referees are required to use their institutional email addresses in to complete the online reference form.
-It is advised that applicants do not enter personal email addresses for their referees.
+Referees are required to use their institutional email addresses to complete the online reference form.
+It is advised that applicants do not enter personal email addresses of their referees.
 Submitted references will be subject to verification for authenticity.

-In recent years, we have seen a significant increase in students reporting exceptional circumstances.
 Rest assured that applicants can and should fully detail any exceptional circumstances within their applications, such as within their personal statement/letter of intent.
 Factors are considered carefully and reviewed by the admissions committee within the context of an applicant’s entire application package, provided it is complete (i.e., contains required transcripts, letters of reference, etc.).
-Incomplete packages will not be considered.
+Incomplete application packages will not be considered.

 No. We do not have set guidelines nor a specific template for applicants.
 Generally, the letter should concisely summarize the applicant’s qualifications as they relate to the given Psychology graduate stream, and must include a clearly articulated research plan.
 Most letters are 1-2 pages in length.

-For the Fall 2024 application period (for September 2025 admissions): to increase the diversity of our Psychology graduate application pool and to offset the cost of application fees for eligible applicants, the Psychology department is piloting an Application Coupon Code* process on a limited basis for persons who self-identify as being a member of a group or groups that have been marginalized on one or more grounds including sex, sexual orientation, gender identity or expression, race or ethnicity, Indigenous peoples, mental or physical disability, political belief, religion, marital or family status, and/or age.
+For the Fall 2025 application period (for September 2026 admissions): to increase the diversity of our Psychology graduate application pool and to offset the cost of application fees for eligible applicants, the Psychology department is offering a first-come, first-served Application Coupon Code* process on a limited basis for eligible persons who self-identify as being a member of a group or groups that have been marginalized on one or more grounds including sex, sexual orientation, gender identity or expression, race or ethnicity, Indigenous peoples, mental or physical disability, political belief, religion, marital or family status, and/or age.

 - The Application Coupon Code request MUST HAVE BEEN MADE/RECEIVED DIRECTLY BY THE APPLICANT IN ADVANCE of submitting an application.
 In no case can coupons be applied retroactively to applications that have already been submitted;